1101712/an-online-quiz/README.md

 - CSS
   - No errors were found when passing through the [official Jigsaw validator](http://jigsaw.w3.org/css-validator/validator?lang=de&profile=css3svg&uri=https%3A%2F%2F8000-1101712-lucid-dreaming-o-ubdmkv1q76.us2.codeanyapp.com%2F&usermedium=all&vextwarning=&warning=1)
 - JavaScript
   - No errors were found when passing through the [official JavaScript validator](https://jshint.com/).
-There were the three warnings mentioned
-    - 4 The 'esversion' option cannot be set after any executable code.
-    - 5 The 'esversion' option cannot be set after any executable code.
-    - 251 Functions declared within loops referencing an outer scoped variable may lead to confusing semantics.
-(Click)

 * Accessibility
   - I confirmed that the colors and fonts chosen are easy to read and accessible by running it through lighthouse in devtools